pritishmishra/takeaways/README.md

 #### Gradient Descent:
 Please refer to the notes here: https://github.com/pritishmishra/takeaways/blob/master/gradient_descent.md

+#### Linear Algebra:
+This section provides a refresher on the mathematical terms/derivations which we are going to use for various ML algorithms.
+Please refer to the notes here: https://github.com/pritishmishra/takeaways/blob/master/linear_algebra.md

 # Netflix TechBlog

 ## 5 Lessons to learn if you are using AWS (or any cloud solution)